islamshahil/IMDb-Web-Scraper/README.md

 5. The script will start scraping IMDb based on your input.
 Once the scraping is complete, it will save the scraped movie data to a JSON file.

+## User Input Explanation

+- **Enter Genre or Keyword**: The script prompts the user to enter a genre or keyword to search for movies on IMDb.
+This input helps the script customize the search based on the user's interests.

+- **Enter Maximum Number of Pages**: After entering the genre or keyword, the user is asked to specify the maximum number of pages to scrape.
+IMDb limits the number of results per page, with each page containing a maximum of 25 results.
+This input allows users to control the depth of the search results.
+They can enter a number between 0 and 25 to specify the number of pages to scrape.
+If the user enters 0, only the first page of search results will be scraped.

 ## Additional Information

 - **Pagination**: You can specify the maximum number of pages to scrape.
 IMDb limits the number of results per page, and each page contains a maximum of 25 results.
 Therefore, pagination allows you to retrieve more search results.